Basic verifications and troubleshooting

-- Make sure the scale is turned on and that Bluetooth is enabled on your smartphone.
+- Deactivate/reactivate the Bluetooth on your smartphone.

-If your problem persists
+If the problem persists:

 - On an Apple device (iOS): https://support.apple.com/en-us/HT201330